Karem2422/AI-Chatbot-for-Autism-Support/README.md

 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-## 📄 License
+## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---

-Made with 💙 for the community.
+Made with love for the community.